OpenROV/openrov-software/developer_guide/README.md

 plugins__video__forward_camera_url="http://localhost:8092/?action=stream" plugins__ui_manager__selectedUI="theme_r2"

 if the variable name has a '-' in it, on linux, you can use the env command to set the value, env 'plugins__ui-manager__selectedUI=theme_r2'

+### System-D Tips
+By default the BBB logs in UTC time.
+You can see the list of available timezones using:

+`timedatectl list-timezones`

+See the current timezone: `timedatectl status`

+Change the timezone:  `timedatectl set-timezone America/Los_Angeles`

+Use journalctl to view the logs

+To view the logs of a particular process: `journalctl -u orov-cockpit.service`